BilalTalha/SIP-17/ConvNeXt/README.md

 </head>
 <body>
 	<h1>ISD: Industry Synthetic Dataset for Part Classification</h1>
 	<p>Deep neural networks, with their outperformance, can provide a robust solution for automatic industrial part classification.
 One drawback of these networks is that they require a large amount of data which is a laborious, time-consuming, and costly process.
 An alternative is to use synthetic data for training.
 Synthetic data introduce a domain gap that degrades the performance when tested in real environments.
 In this paper, we introduce a new dataset, ISD: Industry Synthetic Dataset, for the Sim2Real challenge in industrial part classification.
 This dataset contains synthetic and real images from multi-domain industrial scenarios.
 We then evaluate the baseline performance of our dataset with different SOTA supervised and self-supervised neural networks.
-Our dataset is available at https://dafd.com.</p>
+Our dataset is available at <a href="https://dafd.com/">dataset</a>.</p>
   <h2>Dataset</h2>
 <p>We assume your data is structured with following format:</p>